mustachedk/mustache-agillic-ios-sdk/README.md

  * Track recipient App Views.
 Tracking can be paused and resumed when requested by the user.
 Tracked events can be used to define [Target Groups](https://support.agillic.com/hc/en-gb/articles/360007001991-All-You-Need-to-Know-About-Target-Groups) in the Agillic Dashboard which can be used to direct targeted marketing and other communication.

 Read more about the Agillic Platform on the [official Agillic website](https://agillic.com).

 And in our [Developer portal](https://developers.agillic.com).

-Agillic SDK for Android can be found here:
+Agillic SDK for Android can be found here: [Agillic Android SDK](https://github.com/mustachedk/mustache-agillic-android-sdk/)

 ## Requirements